scds/intro-python/lessons/lesson3d.md

 Functions that follow the dot notation above are unique to that particular data type.
 In this case, `append()` will only work on lists.

 To get a full list of dot notation functions for any variable and data type, use the `help()` function.

+{: .warning }
+A lot of functions will begin with underscores _.
+Skip through those ones, they are meant mostly for Python's use rather than your own.

 <div class="code-example" markdown="1">